guinea-pigg/Pagination_in_API_Documentation/chapters/Best_Practices_in_Paginating_API_Documentation.md

 ---
-title: Best Practices in Paginating API Documentation
+title: Best Practices in Paginating API
 layout: default
 nav_order: 5
 ---

-# Best Practices in Paginating API Documentation
+# Best Practices in Paginating API

 While implementing pagination in API documents, it is worth remembering about the core practices such as:
 - [choosing a proper pagination style](#Choosing-a-Proper-Pagination-Style),